TeenLife

 2. Chicago Riverwalk: Located in the heart of the city, the Chicago Riverwalk is a 1.25-mile trail alongside the Chicago River, with cafes, restaurants, and activities such as kayaking and architecture tours.
 The Chicago Riverwalk is known for its rotating public art and the Art on the Mart — the world’s largest digital art projection.

-3. Maggie Daley Park and Millenium Park: These two parks offer stunning green areas right downtown.
+3. Maggie Daley Park and Millennium Park: These two parks offer stunning green areas right downtown.
 Explore one of the nature paths, take a selfie with The Bean, climb the rock wall, play mini golf or skate around Skating Ribbon (which transforms into an ice skating rink in winter).

 4. Attend a Chicago Sports Event: With nine professional sports teams, Chicago’s sports culture forms the backbone of the city.
 Visit historic Wrigley Field for a Cubs game or catch the Bulls at United Center and see the Michael Jordan statue.
 Can’t get enough sports?
 Check out the Chicago Sports Museum, too.

-5. Unique Chicago Tours: Explore the world of Chicago-style pizza during the Pizza City USA Tour, explore the city’s distinctive neighborhoods on the L Stop Tour, or see some of the top TV and movie filming locations through the On Location Tour
+5. Unique Chicago Tours: Explore the world of Chicago-style pizza during the Pizza City USA Tour, explore the city’s distinctive neighborhoods on the L Stop Tour, or see some of the top TV and movie filming locations through the On Location Tour.

 What are the top cultural activities for teens in Chicago?